 Sanderson London Mad Hatter's Afternoon Tea Review

+I adore so I really should have tried this afternoon tea sooner.
+It's served at the Sanderson Hotel just off Oxford Street.
 The 1950's building was once the Sanderson wallpaper factory and while it may not look very special from the outside (English Heritage has given the building Grade II listed status so it has to be preserved) the hotel was designed by French designer Philippe Starck so it's highly theatrical inside.

 Afternoon tea is served in the courtyard garden in the center of the building which was once where the wallpaper factory workers had their lunch.
 Philippe Starck installed a beautifully designed Japanese style garden with dining either side which can be used all year round with carefully positioned heaters in the ceiling.
 Even though I sat outside, the only time I felt cold was when the door to the restaurant inside was opened.